feathers-nuxt/template-app/README.md

 - DataTable and DataCard UI components compatible with feathers service endpoints.

 ### Guide
 An application initialized using `f3` will have the following directory stucture.
-See documentation [site]( https://feathers-nuxt.netlify.com/) for available features.

 ```text
 ├── f3.config.js                              # nuxt & backpack configuration